aptaylor87/aptaylor87/README.md

 ### Hi there 👋

-I'm Alex P. Taylor, a seasoned solutions engineer with a strong background in customer success and a newfound passion for web development.
+I'm a seasoned solutions engineer with a strong background in customer success and a newfound passion for web development.
 Recently completing a software engineering bootcamp with Springboard, I'm now eager to apply my diverse skill set to dynamic projects.
 With expertise in tailoring technical solutions and driving product improvements, I bring a unique blend of experience and enthusiasm to every endeavor.

+I am currently looking for a new role, and if you're interested in learning more about me or contacting me the best place for both is my [LinkedIn Profile](https://www.linkedin.com/in/alex-taylor-seattle/).

 <!--
 **aptaylor87/aptaylor87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.